 One of the most common mistakes CEOs and owners make is promoting their top salesperson to sales leader based solely on the fact that they are the top salesperson.
 This can actually hinder your overall growth.

-It is one of the most common mistakes that CEOs and Owners make.
 It starts with the need for a sales leader.
 Where do you look?
-Well, Johnny has been a great rep for a long time and he deserves the shot.
+The conversation often goes something like this: “Well, Liam has been a great salesperson for a long time, and he deserves the shot.
 After all, he is good at finding and closing business.
-He should be able to teach the rest of the team to do what he does and how he does it.”
+He should be able to teach the rest of the team what he does and how he does it.”

-- Communicate – This is often overlooked and one of the top reasons leaders get fired.
+This is often overlooked and one of the top reasons leaders get fired.
 They need to be good at giving management a solid, realistic view of what is happening so executives can plan the business.

-- Sell – Yes, it is extremely helpful if they know how to sell, but we believe this is not even on the top of the list of sales leader traits.
+One of the few common skills both salespeople and a sales leader need to possess.
+Yes, it is extremely helpful if they know how to sell, but we believe this is not even on the top of the list of sales leader traits.

 Now compare these two lists.
 These are very different skills that are required to do very different jobs.
 Just because someone is good at one does not mean they will be good at the other.
 Just ask Michael Jordan, Wayne Gretzky, Bart Starr, and a slew of others who couldn’t make the leap from player to coach.

 The sales leader is one of the most important people in the organization when it comes to generating revenue.
 Often that position is filled by promoting a top salesperson without the right skillset.
 If you don’t have the right person in that role, your sales growth can become stagnant.

 Follow us to get another top reason why your sales growth has come to a screeching halt.